openalea/rose/rose/README.txt

 === Description ===

-Alinea.Rose is a XXX
+Alinea.Rose is a package for building virtual 3D rosebush trees.
+It is intended to study the relationship between structure and functionnalities.

 === Content ===

-The Alinea.Rose package contains :
+The Alinea.Rose package contains tools for building virtual populations of rosebush from individual MTG files :
+ * DigitReconstruction: a tool for building the population into a 3dscene,
+ * DigitReconstructionWthTurtle : a tool for building the population into a global MTG object.

 ===== Installation =====